 Looking ahead to this season, Neuer could be in for another successful year, as they are one of the leading candidates to win the Champions League in the 2015-16 campaign.
 In the meantime, find out how to improve your ‘sweeper’ skills below and you could become the next Manuel Neuer!

 Neuer is a very intelligent footballer and the Bayern number one is one of the very best at reading the game.
 As a goalkeeper, it is crucial to be aware of any danger and the 29-year-old is one of the best at sensing trouble, particularly in club football.
-Bayern regularly play with a high line and can be exposed at the back, but Neuer’s quick thinking and awareness helps to cover for any lapses of concentration in defence.
+Bayern regularly play with a high line and can be exposed at the back, but Neuer’s quick thinking and awareness helps to cover for any lapses of concentration in defense.
 To play the ‘sweeper keeper’ role, you must remain fully focused at all times.

 It’s almost impossible to play the ‘sweeper keeper’ role without speed but it can still be done if you have an incredible fast brain and a world class understanding of the game.
 To be like Neuer though, you must have both attributes.